 - Restart your computer.

 That’s about it.
-We hope at least one of these solutions helped you, and that you’re now able to edit Word 2016 documents again.
+We hope at least one of these solutions helped you in case you were unable to edit Word 2016 documents.
 If you have any comments, questions or suggestions, just let us know in the comments below.